 Challenge coins are coins or medallions that are designed by military units and often carried by the troops.
 They are often given to troops when they join a unit or earn one in recognition of extraordinary service or other honors.

 The Maine Troop Greeters & Museum have been honored to receive these challenge coins by our troops as they come through the Bangor International Airport and donate them to our collection.
-We currently have over 5,000 of these wonderful coins on display in the Troop Greeter Room.
+We currently have over 6,000 of these wonderful coins on display in the Troop Greeter Room.
 They are all being carefully cataloged and photographed, by some of our Maine Troop Greeters & Museum.
-They will eventually be put into a database which will be searchable and available on this web page.

 The Challenge Coin was likelystarted by a lieutenant in the Army Air Service (forerunner of the USAir Force) during WW1 (although some historians will disagree).Air warfare was a new phenomenon during World War 1.
 The Army created Flying Squadrons manned by volunteer pilots from every walk of life.
 As legend goes, a wealthy lieutenant ordered small, solid-bronze medallions(or coins) which he presented to the other squadron pilots as mementos of their service together.
 The coin was gold plated and bore the squadron’s insignia.
 One of the pilots kept it in a leather pouch around his neck for safe keeping.
 A short time later the pilot’s aircraft was heavily damaged and he was forced to land the aircraft behind enemy lines.
 He was captured by the Germans and all his personal items were taken.
 But the Germans missed the pouch around his neck.
 He was held temporarily in a small German held French village.The town was bombarded by the British creating confusion and allowing the pilot to escape.
 The pilot avoided German patrols by donning civilian attire, but all his identification had been taken so he had no way to prove his identity.
 He made contact with a French patrol.
 The French thought he was a German saboteur and prepared to execute him.
 Desperate to prove his identity, the pilot pulled the pouch from his neck and showed it to his captors.
 One of the Frenchman recognized the squadron’s unit insignia so they delayed his execution until they could confirm his identity.
 Once the pilot returned to his unit, it became a tradition for all members to carry their coins at all times.
 To ensure compliance, the pilots would challenge each other to produce the coin.
 If the challenged could not produce the coin, he had to buy a drink of choice for the challenger; if the challenged could produce the coin, the challenger had to buy a drink for the challenged.